kaustubhthakur/DEFI/README.md

 # DEFI
-This repo contains various concepts and nath used in defi and various DecentralisedExchanges
+This repo contains various concepts and math used in defi and various DecentralisedExchanges